chodar89/deck-box/README.md

 ### Steps to deploy app on Heroku platform
 - Create an account on [heroku](https://id.heroku.com/login) site
-- After login create a new app from the dashboard:
+- After login create a new app from the dashboard:<br/>
     New > Create new app
 or create app from CLI manual to this is [here](https://devcenter.heroku.com/articles/creating-apps)
 - create requirements.txt and Profile file from CLI